 Lined Sleeping Bags.

 Some sleeping bags provide an additional layer of warmth by having a secondary lining inside.
 These are fantastic sleeping bags for taking away on colder expeditions and locations where the temperature plummets during the night.
-See our section on Materials further down to get an insight into the best type of lining.

 As mentioned above; if warmth is a consideration then a mummy sleeping bag is likely to provide that extra bit of comfort because it is designed to be more insular than the traditional square sleeping bag.